joatmon08/tech-portfolio/README.md

 This repo contains all of the necessary files to deploy your technical portfolio; however, you need to configure this repository with the necessary settings to make it a GitHub Pages site.

+**NOTE** Ensure you are on your forked repository by checking the upper left title of the repo.
+It should contain your GitHub user name.

 Navigate to Settings in your forked repo.

 ![Settings](assets/settings.png)

-In the Settings page, navigte to "Actions" and ensure “Enable local and third party Actions for this repository” is enabled.
+In the Settings page, navigate to "Actions" and ensure “Enable local and third-party Actions for this repository” is enabled.

 ![Actions](assets/actionspermissions.png)

 On the Settings page, navigate to "Options" and scroll to the bottom to the "GitHub Pages" section.

 Change the Source branch to "gh-pages" and keep the "/(root)" path and save this change.
+This contains the GitHub Actions workflow.

 ![GitHubPages](assets/ghpages.png)